Harassment

 Fight for Your Right to Fair Treatment with Our Workplace & Sexual Harassment Attorneys

 Workplace harassment can make it difficult for employees to perform their duties and can expose employers to liability.
 No one should have to endure harassment at work.
-Whether you are an employer dealing with a harassment complaint or an employee experiencing workplace harassment, it's crucial to understand the prohibitions against harassment as well as the rights and responsibilities of both parties.
+Whether you are an employer dealing with a harassment complaint or an employee experiencing workplace harassment, it is crucial to understand the prohibitions against harassment as well as the rights and responsibilities of both parties.
 A workplace harassment lawyer in Fontana can provide you with essential information.

 What Is Harassment in California?